The top threshold effect in the $\gamma\gamma$ production at the LHC: Possible Improvements

 \section{Possible Improvements}

 So far, apart from applying the global cuts shown in Eq.~\eqref{eq:ATLAScuts}, we have not used any other technique to improve the $\sigma_{gg}/\sigma_{qX}$ ratio.
 It is actually quite difficult to isolate the $gg$ channel from the $qX$ significantly using simple kinematic cuts -- most of the $gg$ distributions (of standard variables $p_{\rm T}, \eta$ of photons etc.) are very similar to those of $qX$.
 The small cross-section of the $gg$ channel complicates the situation further.
 In such a situation, sophisticated numerical techniques (like multivariate analysis with machine learning) could possibly help, but are beyond the scope of this paper.
-Here we just sketch one such possible direction with some basic estimation.
+Here we sketch some such possible directions with some basic estimation.

-In the literature there are now several studies showing that it is now possible to statistically discriminate between a gluon-jet and a quark jet \cite{CMS-DP-2016-070, CMS-PAS-JME-13-002, Gallicchio:2011xq, Gallicchio:2012ez,Altheimer:2012mn,Cheng:2017rdo}.
+In the literature there are several studies showing that it is possible to statistically discriminate between a gluon-jet and a quark jet \cite{CMS-DP-2016-070, CMS-PAS-JME-13-002, Gallicchio:2011xq, Gallicchio:2012ez,Altheimer:2012mn,Cheng:2017rdo}.
 Now, since, a good fraction of total $qX$ events will have a leading quark jet (because of the presence of $qg\to\gamma\gamma q$), if we demand the leading $p_{\rm T}$ jet not to be a quark jet, it should improve the $\sigma_{gg}/\sigma_{qX}$ ratio.
-The second row of Table \ref{tab:table1} shows that such a condition does indeed improve the ratio by nearly a factor of 3, even though the cross-sections reduce significantly.

-In the lower panel of Fig.~\ref{fig:thres4}, we show the difference obtained from the same combined events but with this new condition of jet flavor on the leading jet.
-The dip is now clear and significant, the central value of the 350 GeV bin lies about $3\sigma$ away from the smooth fit.
-The combined significance from all the bins is much higher.
-This must be considered a rough and indicative estimate for the significance as we only consider the MC statistical uncertainty, whereas in real experiments there will be other sources of uncertainties that must be accounted for.
+The second row of Table \ref{tab:table1} shows that such a condition does indeed improve the ratio, even though the cross-sections reduce significantly.
+At best, we only find a marginal improvement with this condition.
+In Fig.~\ref{fig:thres4}, we show the difference obtained from the same combined events but with this new condition of jet flavor on the leading jet.